-9 Ideas to Add the Christmas Spirit to Your Home
+How to Add the Christmas Spirit to Your Home: 13 Ideas to Inspire You

 What is the Christmas spirit?
 It’s that intangible feeling that surrounds us this special time of year.
 No other holiday evokes a magical wonder like Christmas.

 Need a few suggestions?
-Let me share my ideas to add the Christmas spirit to your home and make it the most wonderful time of the year.
+Let me share my ideas on how to add the Christmas spirit to your home and make it the most wonderful time of the year.

 These simple ideas are the things we can do to add that sense of Christmas.
 The sense of wonder, the feeling of anticipation, a cozy, warm feeling of family, friends, hope and joy.

-It’s fun to remember projects, entertaining suggestions, and ideas that bring the Christmas season to mind.
+It’s fun remembering projects, entertaining suggestions, and trying ideas that bring the Christmas spirit to mind.
 I hope you enjoy these suggestions.

-Add the Christmas Spirit to Your Home: 9 Ideas
+13 Ideas to Add the Christmas Spirit to Your Home

 Good news: these ideas to add the Christmas spirit to your home are simple and inexpensive.